discretize/discretize-guides/fractals/nightmare/index.md

 ## <Boss/> Siax the Corrupted <Item id="50082" text="false"/><Item id="24658" text="false"/><Label>6,138,797 HP</Label>

-After the interaction with the red orb in the center of the area, quickly move back to the _Mistlock Singularity_ to avoid aggro from the spawning enemies and stack <Boon name="might"/>.
+After the interaction with the red orb in the center of the area, quickly move back to the _Mistlock Singularity_ to avoid aggro from the spawning enemies and stack <Boon name="might"/>. ( Now that the mistlock gives cooldown, <Specialization name="chronomancer"/> can prestack boons and use the mistlock )

 During the fight, break his defiance bar (2000 CC damage) as fast as possible to interrupt his _Caustic Explosion_ skill.
 Siax will wipe your party if you fail to interrupt it with enough crowd control.
 Pay attention to his bouncing orb barrages, the _Vomit Toxin_ and the exploding _Volatile Hallucinations_ (below 75% health).
 Do not stand in the red PBAoE when the inner circle reaches the outer to avoid spawning a _Nightmare Hallucination_.